scatmanFATMAN/myfs/README.md

 2) Manual Setup

-  + The config file in `etc/myfs.d/myfs.conf` from this repository goes into `/etc/myfs.d/myfs.conf` on the file system.
-Update the configuration file with your configuration.
-You may rename it to whatever you want.
+    + The config file in `etc/myfs.d/myfs.conf` from this repository goes into `/etc/myfs.d/myfs.conf` on the file system, and may be renamed to whatever you'd like.
+Update that configuration file with your configuration.
     + Create the MariaDB database and user.
       + Run `myfs --print-create-sql` to get the SQL statements needed to run.
     + Create the mount point.
     + Run `myfs --config-file <path-to-config-file>`

 ## Supported Features
 + Open, close, read, write, and truncate files.